Azure/business-process-automation/README.md

   Save updates

 6. Similarly, update your local deploy.yml file within the same directory
     1. Open the file C:\Users\<UserName>\business-process-automation\templates\deploy.yml
-  2. Update the field AZURE_FUNCTIONAPP_NAME with the name of your ResourceGroup
+    2. Update the field AZURE_FUNCTIONAPP_NAME with the name of your Resource Group
     **Note**: *You will later use this file to create a GitHub workflow, kicking off configuration of your Resource Group pipeline components*
   ![](images/updateDeploy_yml.png)